cmillion/gPhoton/docs/devnotes/build_instructions.md

     git fetch
     git checkout -b BRANCH
     git pull origin BRANCH
-2. Run `python setup.py sdist` from the checkout directory to generate a dist file (in ./dist/) with the correct naming convention.
-3. Copy that tar.gz file into your Public Dropbox directory and copy the link.
-4. Replace download_url in setup.py with that link.
-5. Run `python setup.py register -r pypitest`
+2. Register the test distribution with testPyPI: `python setup.py register -r https://testpypi.python.org/pypi`
-6. Rerun `python setup.py sdist` and replace the version in the Public Dropbox with the resulting tar.gz.
+3. Build and upload the distribution file to testPyPI: `python setup.py sdist upload -r https://testpypi.python.org/pypi`
-7. `pip install -i https://testpypi.python.org/pypi gPhoton`
+4. Install the new version from testPyPI: `pip install -i https://testpypi.python.org/pypi gPhoton`
-8. Run any tests.
+5. Run any desired tests.
+A few gAperture commands from the User Guide should be fine.
-9. `pip uninstall gPhoton`
+6. `pip uninstall gPhoton`

 **Procedure for building:**
-Identical to above except that `pypitest` becomes `pypi` everywhere, and the download_url points to MAST, which means that someone needs to put the tar.gz in the appropriate place there.

-`python setup.py register -r pypi`
+The main PyPI server no longer requires a registration server after the first time.
+You just upload the file, so...

-`python setup.py sdist`
+1. Create a distribution file with: `python setup.py sdist`
+2. Upload the file (securely): `twine upload dist/*`

-`pip install -i https://pypi.python.org/pypi gPhoton`
+3. Install gPhoton: `pip install gPhoton`